 For the rest of the week before race day, we move to Fair Play, the “big city,” where we stay at an RV park with warm running water for showers, laundry, and an easy walk to a market.
 After over a week in the woods without running water, it’s pure luxury.

-We continue to hike a couple more days.
+We continue to hike for a couple more days.
 On Wednesday before the race, we visit the local outdoor mining museum for a leisurely walk instead of training.

 On Thursday, we set out for Como, Colorado, the race finish line and the campground for many of the people who will be running Silverheels.
 We arrive early and volunteer to help organize food for the aid stations.
 We take a nap, eat an early dinner, attend the mandatory 100-miler & 100k meeting, and go to bed immediately after.